 Audit and Risk Committee.
-We have a standing audit committee of TriCo and a standing audit committee of Tri Counties Bank.
+We have standing audit committees of TriCo and Tri Counties Bank.
 The Board has determined that Mr. Amaral, Mr. Giese and Ms. Walker are audit committee financial experts under the rules of the SEC and that each member of the committee is financially literate as defined by Nasdaq listing standards and is independent under special standards established by the SEC and Nasdaq for audit committee members.
 Their qualifications and business expertise are described at "Board of Directors."
 TriCo's audit committee monitors: